chalzstrassen/Capstone-Project/README.md

 ### Phase 1: User Authentication, User's library page (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-Once user authentication is running, I will build a Library page for the user.
+Once user authentication is running, I will build a Library page for the user and complete basic resources the app will need.
 I will style the Library page so that the page will have section containers that Backbone views will populate.
 [Details][phase-one]

 ### Phase 2: Viewing Collections and Books (~2 days)